 - Write about being part of a family with split faith

-- Write about friends or family not understanding your faith.
+- Friends or family not understanding your faith.

-- Write about how there’s more to life than JUST your faith and how to avoid blinding yourself to it.
+- How there’s more to life than JUST your faith and how to avoid blinding yourself to it.

-- Write about different faiths and how to separate differences.
+- Different faiths and how to separate differences.

-- Write about what faith means to you and how you express it daily.
+- What faith means to you and how you express it daily.

-- Write a how-to guide for finding something to believe in.
+- How-to guide for finding something to believe in.

 - Write a guide for how to discover what’s truly meaningful to you with your faith.

-- Write about how faith can give you a whole new family and a sense of belonging.
+- How faith can give you a whole new family and a sense of belonging.

-- Write about the differences in your life since believing in something bigger than you.
+- The differences in your life since believing in something bigger than you.

 Tips for Expanding on these Writing Prompts: